 As an extension of its goal to provide student-centered career education that meets community needs, Hondros College of Nursing opened a Medical Laboratory Technology program in October 2017 at the West Chester nonmain campus, and in April 2019 at the Westerville main campus.
 Effective July 2019, the College is no longer enrolling new students in the MLT program.

 The College launched a new campus in Indianapolis, Indiana in January 2020.
-The first class of practical nursing students will begin classes in April 2020.
+The first class of practical nursing students began in April 2020.

 Legal Control of the College